swiftlang/swift/docs/SIL.rst

   instead of being in strict SSA form.
 This is similar to the initial ``alloca``-heavy LLVM IR emitted by frontends such as Clang.
-However, Swift represents variables as reference-counted "boxes" in the most general case, which can be retained, released, and shared.
+However, Swift represents variables as reference-counted "boxes" in the most general case, which can be retained, released, and captured into closures.
 - Dataflow requirements, such as definitive assignment, function returns, switch coverage (TBD), etc. have not yet been enforced.
 - ``always_inline``, ``always_instantiate``, and other function optimization